flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-beginner-guide/04_engine-start-taxi.md

 It is generally recommended that pilots only taxi on taxiways large enough to support the aircraft.
 Because of how wide the wingspan of the A380 is, we need large taxiways available to use.
-Appropriate taxiways are commonly found at large, international airports, such as EGLL, EDDM, KJFK, CYYV, etc.
+Appropriate taxiways are commonly found at large, international airports, such as EGLL, EDDF, KJFK, CYYV, etc.

+Example EDDF (EDDM does not have a separate taxi chart for the A380):<br/>
 ![img.png](../assets/beginner-guide/04_engine-start-taxi/chart-eddf-a380-taxi.png)

-??? tip "2 engine taxi"
+??? tip "2 Engine Taxi"
     There are several scenarios where taxiing can be limited.
 If, for example, the pilot opts for a 2-engine taxi, the engines must be symmetrical.
 Symmetrical engines are engines on either wing symmetrical to another engine on the opposite wing.
 For example, if we were to 2-engine taxi to the runway, we would use either `ENG 2+3` OR `ENG 1+4`.